vincentmuriithi/kariSpark/README.md

 ## 📜 License
 This library is licensed under the Apache License 2.0.
 See the full license here: [Apache-2.0 License.](https://opensource.org/licenses/Apache-2.0)

+## ⚖️ Trademark Notice
+kari and kariSpark are trademarks of Vincent Muriithi Karimi.

 ## ✨ Author
 **Vincent Muriithi Karimi**